mamdemariam/Manual_QA_Testing_Project/README.md

 |--------|------------------|---------------------------------|-------------------|----------|----------|---------------|------------------------------|------------------------------|----------------------------|--------------------------------------------------|--------|-------------|-------------|---------------|-------------|
 | BUG001 | Example Bug      | Brief description of the bug    | TC001             | Medium  |   Medium  | Chrome 127.0.6533.100 (64-bit)| Expected outcome description | Actual outcome description| User is logged in          | 1.
 Step one <br> 2.
 Step two <br> 3.
 Observe result | Open   | [Name]      | [Your Name] | [Date]        | [File Link] |

+## Contact Information
+For any inquiries or feedback, please reach out to me on LinkedIn: linkedin.com/in/mikael-tadesse-9296b439

 ## How to Use

 To clone this repository, run the following command: